 For quick and easy decorating, turn your favorite color of Candy Melts candy into a pourable ganache or mirror glaze.
 By combining your candy with heavy cream or condensed milk, you can quickly cover cakes, petit fours, cookies and more with a sweet and colorful topping.

 Candy bark is a great candy project for beginners.
 It’s easy to customize with your favorite colors and toppings and makes a great handmade gift for parties or the holidays.

 To make candy bark, simply melt your candy, pour it into a large cookie sheet tray (usually 9 x 13 in. will work for this), and top with your favorite candies, sprinkles or icing decorations.
 Once it sets, break it up into large pieces and serve.

 Use a brush or a spatula to spread a thin layer of candy on parchment paper.
 Once set, these candy strokes can be added to cakes or cupcakes for height and dimension, or can be used to form wings, leaves and feathers.

 Candy curls are a fun way to dress up cakes, cupcakes or even hot chocolate!
 Made by layering melted candy in a small loaf pan, then shaving with a vegetable peeler, candy curls are a fun and simple way to add color and texture to your desserts.

 Do Candy Melts Expire?

 Though they will last a while if stored properly, Candy Melts are best used within 18 months of the date they were made.
 Each package contains a stamped series of numbers and letters to help mark the date they were packaged.
-The first number is the month, the second is the day, and the third and fourth numbers are the last two digits of the year.
-For example, 7518BH8 would be July 5, 2018.
+We use a Julian Date calendar and go off the first five digits of this code.
+For example: 19114, the first two numbers are the year (2019), and the last three numbers (114) are the day of the year out of 365, which is April 24.